theupdateframework/pep-maximum-security-model/README.rst

 Abstract
 ========

-Proposed is an extension to PEP 458 [1]_ that adds support for End-to-End signing and the maximum security model.
-End-to-End signing allows both PyPI and developers to sign for the distributions downloaded by clients.
+Proposed is an extension to PEP 458 [1]_ that adds support for end-to-end signing and the maximum security model.
+End-to-end signing allows both PyPI and developers to sign for the distributions downloaded by clients.
 The minimum security model proposed by PEP 458 supports continuous delivery of distributions (because they are signed by online keys), but the minimum model